haruki-sugarsun/hacky-helper-crx/designdocs/tabs_ui.md

 - A user can search among the sessions using a search bar.
   - The search bar can be activated by '/' in Tabs UI or 'Alt+S' globally in thr browser.

+### Universal Search for Sessions and Tabs

+- Incremental search on user typing.
+- Search results shows results for categorized into these:
+  - Open Named Sessions
+  - Closed Named Sessions
+  - Open Tabs in any of the windows

 ## Sessions Area (`(Sessions)`)

 - This is a Scroallable Area